VSRomanov/MultipleSequenceAlignment/README.md

 ## Background

 Multiple sequence alignment (MSA) allows to match several sequences altogether in order to compare similarities.
 Although there are several algorithms for this purpose, progressive alignment is the most widely used approach.
-The distinctive feature of this implementation is that it offers progressive alignment in a generic way, i.e. sequence alignment of any base objects such as letters, numbers or complex data structures is possible.
+The distinctive feature of this implementation is that it offers progressive alignment in a generic way, i.e. sequence alignment of any base objects such as letters, numbers or even complex data structures is possible.
 An overrideable match/mismatch function is provided for this purpose.

 Progressive alignment is conducted by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.